BiCroLab/blissNP/README.md

 # BLISS is a versatile and quantitative method for genome-wide profiling of DNA double-strand breaks
-This repository provides step-by-step instructions on how to process [BLISS](https://www.nature.com/articles/ncomms15058) data.
+This repository provides step-by-step instructions on how to process [BLISS](https://www.nature.com/articles/ncomms15058) or sBLISS data.

 We assume that the user is using the Linux operating system (modifications to the scripts might be necessary if using Mac OS X).